anadrome/citeproc-js-docs/dynamic-editing.rst

 ..
    **Locale:** |locales|

-This page demonstrates dynamic citation editing in the browser.
+xxThis page demonstrates dynamic citation editing in the browser.
 The underlying code was prepared in response to work by `Derek Sifford
 <https://github.com/dsifford>`_.
 Click on the chevrons to open a
 citation widget,\ |citeme| select one or more references, and press